Past the Bay: Exploring Tech’s New Frontiers

 1. Why are startups leaving Silicon Valley?

-High costs, remote work trends, and better incentives in cities like Austin, Denver, and Miami are new companies to peer into new hubs.
+High costs, remote work trends, and better incentives in cities like Austin, Denver, and Miami are leading companies to explore new hubs.

 2. Which city is best for tech entrepreneurs?